complyue/haskit/README.md

 - **Go** for collaboration between commponents
 - **JavaScript** for Web technology based UI, and even backend stuffs with extra love

-But why not start benefitting from **Haskell** before your can use it by yourself, if you have the choice?
+But why not start benefitting from **Haskell** before you can use it directly, if you have the choice?